 Contamination by hazardous chemicals used in illegal drug manufacturing can pose a risk to public health.
-The Snohomish Health District partners with the Snohomish Regional Drug & Gang Task Force (SRDGTF) to ensure that contaminated sites are identified and cleaned up, as required by Washington State law (Chapter 64.44 RCW).
+The Snohomish Health District partners with the Snohomish Regional Drug and Gang Task Force (SRDGTF) to ensure that contaminated sites are identified and cleaned up, as required by Washington State law (Chapter 64.44 RCW).

 Please contact the Health District’s Safe Environments Program directly for the most accurate information about a site address you are researching, as there can be inaccurate or incomplete information found on internet-based websites.

-The Snohomish Health District partners with the Snohomish Regional Drug & Gang Task Force (SRDGTF), Snohomish County Code Enforcement and Snohomish County Human Services to address nuisance properties throughout Snohomish County.
+The Snohomish Health District partners with the Snohomish Regional Drug and Gang Task Force (SRDGTF), Snohomish County Code Enforcement and Snohomish County Human Services to address nuisance properties throughout Snohomish County.
 Nuisance properties may have issues, including criminal and drug activity, junkyard conditions, dangerous buildings, surfacing sewage and uncontained waste.

 Everett Smelter Site